rosette

 Both "deskilling" and/or "degradation of labor" are terms coined to help characterize the effects upon society taking place as a result of technological advances in manufacturing processes.
 Moreover, both terms focus more directly upon the immediate impact on the lives of individuals and families.

-Deskilling, for example heralds the decline, or passing, of the revered traditions of artisans passing their skills from generation to generation.
+Deskilling, for example, heralds the decline, or passing, of the revered traditions of artisans passing their skills from generation to generation.

 Beginning around 1850, mass production, as it developed in America the United States in the early years of the twentieth century, evolved into a economic system -- the sweating system -- of maximum production at the least expense to the producer.
 The productivity and profitability of a manufacturing operation depended on a high rate of production.
-Following the lead of automobile maker, Henry Ford, manufacturers discovered that profitably, modern factories could employ unskilled workers in jobs that had previously required highly skilled craftsmen.)
-In the labor history literature, the adoption of the American system is often called deskilling.
-Coined ca. 1940, the etymology of "deskilled" suggests that it is the construct of civil servants.
-The meaning given by the Oxford English Dictionary is To convert (a workplace, employment) from one that requires a skilled worker or workers to one that does not; to reduce the number of skilled workers in (an industry); of new technology, etc.: to render (a skilled worker) unskilled. )
+Following the lead of automobile maker, Henry Ford, manufacturers discovered that profitably, modern factories could employ unskilled workers in jobs that had previously required highly skilled craftsmen.

 Defining The Degradation of Labor

 The phrase, "degradation of labor", is first used in 1887, by one of the pioneers of American sociology, Franklin H Giddings.
-While Giddings confined himself to wages - debating different factors that influenced wages in the latter part of the 19th century -- the sense that the age of the great tradition of handicraftsman was declining was very evident at that time.
-Voiced most often was the lament about the passing of the handicraftsman who was master of all processes, not just one or a few.
+While Giddings confined himself to wages - debating different factors that influenced wages in the latter part of the 19th century -- the sense that the age of the great tradition of craftsman was declining was very evident at that time.
+Voiced most often was the lament about the passing of the craftsman who was master of all processes, not just one or a few.

-Soon, however, the phrase was picked up by others.
+Soon the phrase was picked up by others.

-George S. Boutwell (1818-1905), the first president of the Anti-Imperialist League (1898-1905), in an Address at Masonic Hall, Washington, D.C., January 11, 1900, used the phrase in the title of his address: "The President's Policy: War and Conquest Abroad, Degradation of Labor at Home"
+In 1900, George S. Boutwell (1818-1905), the first president of the Anti-Imperialist League (1898-1905), in an Address at Masonic Hall, Washington, D.C., January 11, used the phrase in the title of his address: "The President's Policy: War and Conquest Abroad, Degradation of Labor at Home"

-According to skill degradation theory, Taylor's (1911) "scientific management" movement was the decisive social invention that deskilled workers and gave management imperative control over all work William form) In 1933, Dr. Dexter S. Kimball: "handicraftsman displaced by the machine ... [in] the most lavish use of power the world has ever witnessed."
-(Kimball, Dean of the College of Engineering, Cornell University, in 1921, served as President of the American Society of Mechanical Engineers.)
+According to skill degradation theory, Taylor's (1911) "scientific management" movement was the decisive social invention that deskilled workers and gave management imperative control over all work.

-Division of labor is as old as humanity; it is an essential feature of civilization and was used in some detail by the old handicraftsman.
+Division of labor is as old as humanity; it is an essential feature of civilization and was used in some detail by the old craftsman.
 The new methods have enabled us to utilize more fully the advantages of congregated labor and division of labor ...
 Handicraft ... carr[ies] with it the idea of a limited output because of the primitive nature of the tools employed, while manufacturing is essentially synonymous with production in quantity.
 Handicraft, moreover, carries with it the idea of a permanent state of tools and production, and a consequent permanent social structure.
-Manufacturing, on the other hand, is synonymous with rapid change in productive methods and consequent change in the social and economica' conditions.
+Manufacturing, on the other hand, is synonymous with rapid change in productive methods and consequent change in the social and economical conditions.

 By the term factory system we refer particularly to the modern method by which men organize labor and tools for the production of commodities.
 There have been other forms of industrial organization, however, which have varied greatly with changing time and place.
 Previous to about one hundred and fifty years ago, all productive organization of which we have any record was based on handicraft.
 In most instances the organization was extremely simple, because handicraft is essentially individual.
 The Egyptians, however, had factories such as that at Canopus where pottery was manufactured, and the Romans had a well-organized system of factories for the making of armor.
-Factories of considerable size also existed in England and on the continent during the Middle Ages.1 These factories, while possessing the characteristics of congregated labor and perhaps in many instances including machines, were, after all, simple collections of handicraft processes with some division of labor.
-They were not comparable with modern factories so far as the systematic organization of labor or of processes is concerned.

 Source: Dexter S. Kimball, Principles of Industrial Organization New York: McGraw-Hill, 1919, second edition, page 3